Apmoek/Apmoek/README.md

 - 👋 Hi, I’m @Apmoek
 - 👀 I’m interested in Information technology.
-- 🌱 I’m currently learning to be a Sysadmin in Holland!
+- 🌱 I’m currently working as a system engineer!